wmbenedetto/turbine.js/README.md

 Once a query has been executed and a response has been received, we need to know what to do next.
 This is expressed in the response body.

 We'll get into details about all the things that can go into response bodies in a minute.
-For now, let's just focus on the most important (and only mandatory) property: `then`.
+For now, let's just focus on the most important property: `then`.

 #### then